colm-o-caoimh/IrisDataset/README.md

 Final project Programming and Scripting 2020

 ## Introduction
-* In this project I investigate the famous Iris data set using Python.
-The text editor I used is Visual Studio Code.
+* In this project I investigate the famous Iris data set using the Python programming language.
+The text editor I used is Visual
+Studio Code.
+The third party libraries and packages used are detailed below.

 ## Data search and download
 * Following a simple Google search, one quickly establishes that the Iris data set is used widely